-In addition to the other project established elements were to balance transportation and goals environmental and Input sought from objectives. agencies and the public was incorporated to develop goals and guiding principles.10 A listing of the study goals/objectives is presented in the inset box and a listing of the principles guiding is provided below.
+In addition to the purpose and need, other project elements were established to balance transportation and environmental goals and objectives.
+Input sought from agencies and the public was incorporated to develop goals and guiding principles.10 A listing of the study goals/objectives is presented in the inset box and a listing of the principles guiding is provided below.
 Goals identified by the public and/or agencies are notated by asterisks, as described in the inset box.
 A more comprehensive summary of the feedback obtained from the public meetings is presented in Attachment A-6.